rubyonjets/jets-docs/_docs/events/dynamodb.md

 ## IAM Policy

 Jets generates an IAM policy for the Lambda function associated with the DynamoDB event that allows the permissions needed.
 You can control and override the IAM policy with normal [IAM Policies]({% link _docs/iam-policies.md %}) if required, though.

+## Debugging

+If you are not seeing the event being triggered:

+Make sure you have **changed** the value of the item.
+Stream events will only fire if there are changes.
+Here's a `edit-1` change to the item.

+    aws dynamodb put-item --table-name demo-dev_test-table --item '{"id": {"S": "id-1"}, "name": {"S": "name-1-edit-1"}}'

+If you have disabled and reenabled the stream.
+The stream ARN could be stale.
+You should redeploy to update it.

+You can check the CloudFormation template to confirm the Stream ARN.
+Look for `Type: AWS::Lambda::EventSourceMapping` and `Properties.EventSourceArn`.
+That should match the dynamodb table LatestStreamArn.

+    aws dynamodb describe-table --table-name demo-dev_test-table | jq

 ## Related